Fast Power Curve Approximation for Posterior Analyses: Introduction

 \citet{morey2011bayes} proposed the nonoverlapping hypotheses (NOH) approach to assess the plausibility of interval hypotheses with Bayes factors \citep{jeffreys1935some, kass1995bayes}.
-This approach directly assigns a prior distribution to the effect size considered via the hypothesis test, which is $\theta_1 - \theta_2$ in this case.
-Given an interval $(\delta_L, \delta_U)$, complementary hypotheses $H_0: \theta_1 - \theta_2 \in (\delta_L, \delta_U)$ and $H_1: \theta_1 - \theta_2 \notin (\delta_L, \delta_U)$ are defined.
-The NOH Bayes factor is the ratio of the posterior odds of the hypotheses $H_0$ and $H_1$ to their prior odds:
+This approach directly assigns a prior distribution to the effect size considered via the hypothesis test, which is $\theta = \theta_1 - \theta_2$ or $\theta = \theta_1/\theta_2$ in this case.
+The NOH Bayes factor is the ratio of the posterior odds of the complementary hypotheses $H_1: \theta \in (\delta_L, \delta_U)$ and $H_0: \theta \notin (\delta_L, \delta_U)$ to their prior odds:

-The NOH Bayes factor provides support for $H_0$ over $H_1$ when its value is greater than a predetermined threshold $K \ge 1$.
-Conversely, Bayes factors less than $K^{-1}$ provide support for $H_1$, and Bayes factors taking values between $K^{-1}$ and $K$ do not strongly favour either hypothesis.
+The NOH Bayes factor provides support for $H_1$ over $H_0$ when its value is greater than a predetermined threshold $K \ge 1$.